Welcome to the Healthy Kansas

 - Facilitate a school culture that values and emphasizes physical activity.

 - Facilitate a school culture that enhances healthy dietary choices.

 - Facilitate a school culture that continues to promote tobacco-free lifestyles.

 - Facilitate the removal of barriers that impede progress toward developing healthy students.

 - Facilitate partnerships between school personnel, families, and communities to emphasize health within and outside the school setting.

 K-FIT Login: Click this link to access the Fitnessgram Web Application Login

-During the 2011-2012 school year, 152 schools representing 40 school districts across Kansas submitted FITNESSGRAM data on more than 17,000 students.
-The findings of the study highlight aggregate, de-identified data from more than 13,000 students in grades 4-9.
+During the 2012-2013 school year, 300+ schools across Kansas submitted FITNESSGRAM data on approximately 56,000 students.
+The findings of the study highlight aggregate, de-identified data from more than 38,000 students in grades 4-9.
 Key findings from the study include:

-- On average, students who are physically fit score above standard on Kansas state assessments in reading and math.
+- On average, students who are physically fit score above standard on Kansas state assessments in reading, math, and science.